ansible/awx-operator/docs/user-guide/advanced-configuration/custom-volume-and-volume-mount-options.md

 requests (more than 128) tend to come in a short period of time, but can all be handled before any other time outs may apply.
 Also see related nginx configuration.

+The `uwsgi_timeout` variable determines after how many seconds a request will be forecibly killed by uwsgi.
+A "graceful" timeout signal is sent to the worker 2 seconds prior to attempt to get a traceback of what may be causing the request to hang.

 ## Custom Nginx Configuration